FAFSA Submission Summary: What You Need To Know

 2

-The aid amounts listed on this tab are estimated based on the information you provided on your FAFSA form and are not guaranteed to be offered by your school.
+The aid amounts listed on this tab are estimates based on the information you provided on your FAFSA form and aren’t guaranteed to be offered by your school.
 Your school makes the final decision about the aid it offers you.

 Your estimated federal student aid is based on your FAFSA® form responses.
 Your school’s aid offer is the final determination of your aid after you’re accepted for admission.